The Greek Family Surviving Without Electricity

 Before going to sleep, they make sure none of their candles are lit because John is worried about catching on fire.
 Nino is equally worried and cannot sleep at night.
 “Strange things could happen up here,” he says.
 He guards his home in order to protect his family.
 He also goes around the area to search for leftover cigarette butts on the sidewalks, which he then cuts to make his own tobacco to smoke.

 Koula has an issue with cleanliness.
-Every two and a half months their family get a 200 euro benefit, which is basically their only steady income.
+Every two and a half months their family get a 200 Euro (£157) benefit, which is basically their only steady income.
 Their first purchase is usually bleach to clean the house.

 Nino is 53 now.
 “No one wants to hire me at this age,” he says.
 Koula is 39 and a cook but at the moment she cannot even get a job as a helper in the kitchen.
 She spends most of the day sitting at home and doing her nails to pass the time.